The converse envelope theorem: Application to mechanism design

 Preferences $f$ are called \emph{single-crossing} iff higher types are more willing to pay to increase $y \in \mathcal{Y}$.
 The details of how this is formalised vary from paper to paper.
 We are interested in the following type of result:

 \begin{namedthm}[Theorem schema.]
 If $\mathcal{Y}$ and $f$ are `regular' and $f$ is `single-crossing', then any increasing allocation is implementable. \end{namedthm}

 The first result of this kind was obtained by \textcite{Mirrlees1976} and \textcite{Spence1974} under the assumptions that $\mathcal{Y}$ is an interval of $\R$ and that $f$ has the quasi-linear form $f(y,p,t) = h(y,t) - p$.
 Maintaining quasi-linearity, the result was extended to multi-dimensional Euclidean $\mathcal{Y}$ by \textcite{MatthewsMoore1987} and \textcite{Garcia2005}, \footnote{Results of this type have been used to study sequential screening (e.g. \textcite{CourtyLi2000}, \textcite{Battaglini2005}, \textcite{EsoSzentes2007}, and \textcite{PavanSegalToikka2014}).} and may be further extended to arbitrary $\mathcal{Y}$ via a standard argument.
 (That argument relies critically on quasi-linearity; see \cref{suppl:mech:standar_arg}.)
-With $\mathcal{Y}$ an interval of $\R$, the result was obtained without quasi-linearity by \textcite{GuesnerieLaffont1984} under \hyperref[assumption:classical]{classical assumptions}, \footnote{These authors restrict attention to piecewise continuously differentiable allocations.} and by \textcite{NoldekeSamuelson2018} assuming only that $f$ is (jointly) continuous.
+With $\mathcal{Y}$ an interval of $\R$, the result was obtained without quasi-linearity by \textcite{GuesnerieLaffont1984} under \hyperref[assumption:classical]{classical assumptions}, \footnote{These authors restricted attention to piecewise continuously differentiable allocations; \textcite[Theorem 4.2]{Milgrom2004} generalised to piecewise absolutely continuous allocations.} and by \textcite{NoldekeSamuelson2018} assuming only that $f$ is (jointly) continuous.

 I shall extend the result to a wide class of outcome spaces $\mathcal{Y}$, without imposing quasi-linearity.
 I formulate notions of `regularity' and `single-crossing' in the next section, then establish the implementability of increasing allocations in §\ref{sec:app:incr_impl}.